schuster-rainer/refigur8tor/docs/source/reason.rst

    :param manufacturer: The manufacturer string from your codec
                         which the users selects in the Surface Setup
    :param model:        The specific model which is select in the setup
-               zR         from a manufacturer.
+                        from a manufacturer.
 You can use it to define different models in one controller.lua and to distinguish which one the user has selected.